marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 This self-contained, file-based database engine provides a robust and efficient solution for managing data within the application itself.
 It's an ideal choice for applications that require a compact, portable database without the overhead of server management.

-We used [**SQLite**](https://www.sqlite.org/index.html) to create a database that stores the unstructured address data and the results of the AI processing.
+We used [**SQLite**](https://www.sqlite.org/index.html) to create the database that stores the unstructured address data and the results of the AI processing.

 ### What is LangChain?

 <img src="langchain_logo.png" width="60%" height="auto">

 [**LangChain**](https://www.langchain.com) is a versatile open-source framework designed to build applications powered by large language models (LLMs).
-Our chatbot utilizes an LLM as a reasoning engine, which, in LangChain terminology, is referred to as an [**Agent**](https://python.langchain.com/docs/modules/agents/).
-This Agent is responsible for planning and executing actions based on user input.
+In our prototype, we used [**LangChain**](https://www.langchain.com) to send the unstructured address to the LLM, responsible for extracting the different parts of the address.

 For a deeper dive into how [**LangChain**](https://www.langchain.com) can be used to simplify the prototyping of AI applications, visit our blog post: [**AI Prototyping with LangChain and Streamlit**](https://philico-tech.github.io/ptech-blog/langchain/).